top of page

 Monthly

-Tip: if you collect over $10,000 a month, MN may require semi-monthly prepayments.
+Tip: If you collect over $10,000 a month, Minnesota may require semi-monthly prepayments.

 5. Common Contractor Pitfalls (and Fixes)